mantorok1/RinnaiTouchClient/README.md

     {key: "value"}     eg. {Mode: "Cool"}

-The following is a list of all the command keys as their allowed values.
+The following is a list of all the command keys and their allowed values.
 |Key|Description|Values|
 |--|--|--|
 |Mode|Sets the system mode|Heat, Cool, Evap|